Operating Mechanisms That Actually Drive Delivery

 • How is progress communicated?

-A quarterly review might shift to a leaner monthly sync.
-A steering committee might move from slides to live dashboards.
+As teams mature, mechanisms should evolve.
+A quarterly review may shift to a leaner monthly sync.
+A steering committee may move from slides to live dashboards.

-The PMO’s job is to sense friction and refine.
-Ask:
+The PMO’s job is to sense friction and refine:

 • Are the right people in the room?

-Even the best-designed mechanisms fail without visible leadership support.
+Even the best-designed mechanisms fail without visible leadership commitment.

 Closing Thought